A primer on semiconvex functions in general potential theories: Some simple classical examples

-Moreover, it is clear that the notion of being $\call F$-subharmonic is local since the notion of upper contact jet is local (see Proposition \ref{elemprop}(i)).
-Hence one can characterize the space $\mathsf{qc}_\text{loc}(X)$ of {\em locally quasi-convex functions on $X$} as those $u \in \USC(X)$ such that
+Moreover, it is clear that the notion of being \Fd subharmonic is local since the notion of upper contact jet is local (see Proposition \ref{elemprop}(i)).
+Hence one can characterize the space $ \mathsf{sc}_\mathrm{loc}(X)$ of {\em locally semiconvex functions on $X$}\syid{sclocX@\detokenize{$ \mathsf{sc}_\mathrm{loc}(X)$}!the space of locally semiconvex functions on $X$} as those $u \in \USC(X)$ such that

 \end{example}